 The specification of when to estimate recruitment deviations is an assumption that likely affects model uncertainty.
 It was decided to estimate recruitment deviations from 1900-2018 to appropriately quantify uncertainty.
 The earliest length-composition data occur in 1976 and the earliest age data were in 1978.
 The most informed years for estimating recruitment deviations were from about the mid-1970s to about 2014.
 The period from 1900-1970 was fit using an early series with little or no bias adjustment, the main period of recruitment deviates occurred from 1971-2017 with an upward and downward ramping of bias adjustment, and 2018 onward was fit using forecast recruitment deviates with little bias adjustment.
 Methot and Taylor (2011) summarize the reasoning behind varying levels of bias adjustment based on the information available to estimate the deviates.
-Recruitment deviation was assumed to be 0.85, based on iteratively tuning to a value slightly less than the observed variability of recruitment deviations in the period 1976-2014 (Figure 48).
+The standard deviation of recruitment variability (sigma-R) was assumed to be 0.85, based on iteratively tuning to a value slightly less than the observed variability of recruitment deviations in the period 1976-2014 in 2015 (Figure 49).

-Time blocks for the bottom trawl, midwater trawl, and hook-and-line fishery are provided in Table 20.
+Selectivity and retention time blocks for the bottom trawl, midwater trawl, and hook-and-line fishery are provided in Table 21.
 The following distributions were assumed for data fitting.
 Survey indices were lognormal, total discards were lognormal.